rclone/rclone/backend/onedrive/metadata.md

 `roles` to be assigned. `roles` is the only property that can be changed.

 To remove permissions, pass in a blob containing only the permissions you wish to keep (which can be empty, to remove all.)
+Note that the `owner` role will be ignored, as it cannot be removed.

 Note that both reading and writing permissions requires extra API calls, so if you don't need to read or write permissions it is recommended to omit